estevE11/wab-tools/README.md

 ## Safari Suport

-  For anyone interested in having the extension in safari there is a quite simple way of converting the chrome extension for a safari one supporting booth macOS and iOS.
+  For anyone interested in having the extension in safari there is a quite simple way of converting the chrome extension for a safari one supporting booth macOS.

   Here is a short tutorial on how to get it for macOS: